jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/leaflet_map/map_alerts.md

 });
 ```
 Thus the functionality for each type is implemented in its layer component.
 The data for country alerts are passed down
-from the parent element, conflict layer and hazard layer use hooks for fetching the data.
+from the parent element.
+Conflict layer and hazard layer use hooks for fetching the data.
 The structure for the different types is quite similar.
 That's why we will take the conflict layer as an example:

 ```ts